Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

 \paragraph{Event Study of Fundamentals around Runs and Failures} Appendix \ref{app:results} provides further illustration of the marked differences in bank fundamentals across banks subject to runs that fail and those that survive.
-We conduct simple event studies of bank fundamentals around runs without failure and runs with failure.
+We conduct simple event studies of bank fundamentals around runs without failure and runs with failure (see \Cref{fig:dynamics_characteristics}).
 Banks subject to runs that do not fail look similar to ordinary banks not subject to any form of distress.
-In contrast, banks that fail with a run have both worse fundamentals five years before failure and are on a worse trajectory of deteriorating fundamentals in the years before failure.
+In contrast, banks that are run and fail have worse fundamentals five years before failure.
+Moreover, these banks have deteriorating profitability, rising non-performing loans, a declining deposit base, and an increasing reliance on expensive noncore funding in the three-to-five years before failure.
 This evidence reinforces the finding that poor fundamentals are key to determining whether a bank will fail.
 Runs that do not result in failure tend to occur in healthy banks, while runs that result in failure occur in observably weak banks.

+In \Cref{fig:dynamics_characteristics}, we also compare banks that fail with a run to banks that fail without a narrative indication of a run.
+Banks that fail without a run are slightly worse across a range of fundamentals compared to banks that fail with a run, but the differences are modest.
+This suggests that runs may accelerate the failure of banks with deteriorating fundamentals, triggering the failure of marginally healthier banks.
+However, given that these banks are on very similar trajectories, many failures with runs were likely inevitable.

-\paragraph{Robustness} As noted above, bank distress episodes are more likely to be accurately reported in newspapers for the largest banks.
-Runs are more likely to be underreported for small banks, especially if they do not result in failure, possibly leading to an upward-biased estimate of the likelihood that a run results in failure for small banks.
-Thus, it is useful to verify that our findings hold in the sample of larger banks.
-Column 5 of \Cref{tab:fail_run_fundamentals} zooms in on large banks, defined as banks in the top quartile of total assets.
-In the sample of large banks, we find that banks have a 37\% higher chance of failing when subject to a run but banks with strong fundamentals have 31 percentage point lower probability of failure.
-In column 6, we consider the effect of runs on failure for very strong banks and find that the chance of failure is 29 percentage point lower compared to a 31\% higher chance of failure for all banks.
-Thus, for large banks, strong fundamentals also appear to (nearly) fully insulate a bank from the risk of failure in response to a non-fundamental run.
+\paragraph{Robustness and Subsamples} As noted above, bank distress episodes are more likely to be accurately reported in newspapers for the largest banks.
+Runs might be underreported for small banks, especially if they do not result in failure, possibly leading to an upward-biased estimate of the likelihood that a run results in failure for small banks.
+To address this concern, it is useful to verify that our findings hold in the sample of larger banks.
+Column 5 of \Cref{tab:fail_run_fundamentals} zooms in on banks in the top quartile of total assets.
+In the sample of large banks, we find that banks have a 33 pp higher chance of failing when subject to a run, but banks with strong fundamentals have a 27 pp lower probability of failure.
+These numbers are similar to the full sample estimates.